 whichever occurs first.

+[Section 65 amended: No. 35 of 2022 s.
+37.]

 66. Offences relating to warrants

 (1) A provider and a provider’s officers, employees and agents must give to the Director or a person executing a warrant issued under section 64 all the assistance that the Director or person needs and they are able to give to help the Director or person to execute that warrant.